milochen0418/gifts-differing/PART II Effects of the Preferences on Personality/CH03_TypeTableForComparisonAndDiscovery.md

 (Plz get figure 6 from original book)
 Figure 6 High School Students, Other Than College Prep (N = 1,884 females)

+The corresponding Type Tables for females, Figures 6 and 7, confirm the relation between intuition and educational level; they also demonstrate the magnitude of the sex difference on TF.
+Both females samples are 68 percent feeling; the nonpreparatory males are 41 percent feeling, the college preparatory males 38 percent.
+Because of this sex difference, data involving type frequencies for males and females must be presented separately; if pooled, the frequencies misrepresent both sexes.

+(Plz get figure 7 from original book)
+Figure 7 High School Students, College Prep (N = 2,155 females)